Kirk Windstein: Down

-Down released their debut album NOLA via Elektra Records in 1995 with Windstein on guitar and bass, Anselmo on vocals, Pepper Keenan on guitar, and Jimmy Bower (Crowbar, Superjoint Ritual, and Eyehategod) on drums.
+Down released their debut album NOLA via Elektra Records in 1995 with Windstein on guitar and bass, Anselmo on vocals, Pepper Keenan on guitar, and Jimmy Bower (Crowbar, Superjoint Ritual, Eyehategod) on drums.
 The band played a 13-show tour with Todd Strange on bass, and the album was certified gold by the RIAA.
 Following the tour, each member returned to their respective bands.

 Crowbar recorded three albums before Down reunited to release Down II: A Bustle in Your Hedgerow in 2002.
-Following the release, Down toured on the second stage at Ozzfest, and then continued to tour on the "An Evening With...
+Following its release, Down toured on the second stage at Ozzfest, and then continued to tour on the "An Evening with...
 Down" tour.
 Afterward, both Windstein and Keenan returned to their main bands, thereby allowing Windstein to record Crowbar's Lifesblood for the Downtrodden with Rex Brown on bass, Craig Nunenmacher (Black Label Society and original Crowbar member) on drums and Down producer Warren Riker in early 2005.

 In 2007, Down released the album Down III: Over the Under.
 They released an EP titled Down IV – Part I in September 2012.
-In late 2013, Windstein announced that he is leaving Down to concentrate on Crowbar 'full-time', as the band has its 25 anniversary in 2014.
-In 2020, Windstein rejoined Down.
+In late 2013, Windstein announced that he is leaving Down to concentrate on Crowbar full-time because of the band's 25th anniversary in 2014.
+In 2020, he rejoined Down.

 Kingdom of Sorrow

 In 2005, Windstein teamed up with vocalist Jamey Jasta of Hatebreed to form a new side venture called Kingdom of Sorrow.
-The band's self-titled debut album was released on February 19, 2008 through Relapse Records.
+The band's self-titled debut album was released on February 19, 2008, through Relapse Records.
 It debuted at No. 131 on the US Billboard charts and sold 6,000 records in its first week of release.
 The album was recorded at Planet Z with producer Zeuss, known for his work with Shadows Fall and many others.

 Solo work

-In January 2020, Windstein released his first solo album, Dream in Motion.
+In January 2020, Windstein released his first solo album, Dream in Motion, via eOne Music.
+His second solo album, Ethereal Waves, was released on October 3, 2025 via Jamey Jasta's label Perseverance Media Group.

 Personal life

-Windstein is married and has a daughter.
+Windstein married Robin Windstein in 2013 and has a daughter from a previous marriage.
 He is a Christian.